g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 Empathy: Hard to say.
 Someone dear to him.<br>

-Love [stands](http://fayde.co.uk/dialojue/5240035) as a metaphor for communism in several places.
+This isn't the only example: love [stands](http://fayde.co.uk/dialojue/5240035) as a metaphor for communism in several places.
 Both are the struggle which always fails.
 Breakups are reactionary, failed revolutions.
 People have done such terrible things in the name of each:

 > Real darkness has love for a face.